 7. Eating Out

 Because I saw his point and agreed that it wasn’t the wisest use of our money, we rarely ate out.
-(And still rarely do.)
+(And still rarely do, although now my husband helps with cooking, so I do get more of a break.)

 The rest of the time, we ate at home and enjoyed simple, but tasty meals that I made, for a fraction of the cost!